cheliotk/unity_abm_framework/README.md

 - An implementation of Epstein & Axtell's (1996) [Sugarscape model](https://en.wikipedia.org/wiki/Sugarscape) ([ref](https://doi.org/10.7551/mitpress/3374.003.0004))
 - A **3D Navigation** model, where agents wander randomly within an indoor multi-storey environment using Unity's NavMesh and pathfinding.

+To run the examples, load the respective scene in Unity and press Play.

 ## Documentation

-More detailed documentation can be found in the [Wiki](../../wiki).
+More detailed documentation on **ABMU** methods and classes can be found in the [Wiki](../../wiki).

 ## Other